 - The thesis shall be presented in English. - There shall be a table of contents and associated page numbers at the front of the thesis. - There shall be a one page abstract of approximately 300 words included at the start of the thesis which shall provide a synopsis of the thesis stating the nature and scope of the work undertaken and of the contribution made to the knowledge of the subject treated. - The thesis shall include a statement of the candidate's objective and shall acknowledge published or other sources of material consulted (including an appropriate bibliography) and any assistance received. - Where a candidate's research programme is part of a collaborative group project, the thesis shall indicate clearly the candidate's individual contribution and the extent of the collaboration. - The candidate shall be free to publish or exhibit material in advance of the thesis but reference shall be made in the thesis to any such work.
-If any part of a candidate's work is published, the necessary elements of the copyright must be retained, so as to enable the final thesis be published on WIRE (University on-line repository) and submitted to the British Library. - Where the thesis contains copyright protected material, the thesis will contain a copy of the written permission to publish the copyrighted material. - The thesis will include evidence that the appropriate ethical approval has been granted.
+If any part of a candidate's work is published, the necessary elements of the copyright must be retained, so as to enable the final thesis to be made openly accessible online through WIRE (Wolverhampton Intellectual Repository and E-Theses) and shared with the British Library's EThOS service. - Where the thesis contains copyright protected material, the thesis will contain a copy of the written permission to publish the copyrighted material. - Where the thesis contains copyright protected material, this should be fully acknowledged and the thesis will contain a copy of the written permission to publish the copyrighted material in the appendices. - The thesis will include evidence that the appropriate ethical approval has been granted.